SegMatch: A semi-supervised learning method for surgical instrument segmentation: Data availability statement

-\textbf{Strong Augmentation Initialization:} Rather than completely replacing the strong augmentation approach in FixMatch, we build on it to serve as initialization which will be further perturbed.
-We chose the strong augmentations from the operations in RandAugment \cite{cubuk2020randaugment} based on two criteria.
-First, we focus on photometric transformations only as these satisfy the invariance expectation and do not require the use and an inverse transformation as discussed in Section~\ref{aug}.
+Rather than completely replacing the strong augmentation approach in FixMatch, we build on it to serve as initialization which will be further perturbed.
+We chose the strong augmentations from the operations in RandAugment~\cite{cubuk2020randaugment} based on two criteria.
+First, we focus on photometric transformations only as these satisfy the invariance expectation and do not require the use of an inverse transformation as discussed in \hyperref[aug]{Section \emph{Weak augmentations, equivariance, pseudo-labels}}.
 Second, we select rather basic transformations that provide visually plausible augmentations, thereby leaving the more complex changes to the trainable refinement.
 More specifically, our initial augmentation for the strong augmentation branch is a composition of three transformations randomly chosen from a collection of handcrafted photometric augmentation strategies.
 These include adjustments to contrast, brightness, colour, and sharpness, as well as the addition of random noise, posterization, and solarization.
 The strength of the individual transformations is chosen according to predefined hyper-parameters.